darktable-org/dtorg/content/blog/2024-12-21-how-do-i-...-in-dt-5.0/index.md

 and tags or star ratings you have applied.
 This means that you need to first tell darktable about the files it should manage by [importing](https://darktable.org/usermanual/en/overview/workflow/import-review/) them so that they are added to the database.
-Importing does not make copies of your files, it only stores information about them.
+Importing with "add to library" does not make copies of your files, it only stores information about them.

 You can import images using the [_import_](https://darktable.org/usermanual/en/module-reference/utility-modules/lighttable/import/)